essenius/FitNesseFitSharpSelenium/README.md

 The steps to install are very similar to that of installing the [FibonacciDemo](../../../FitNesseFitSharpFibonacciDemo).

 Differences are:
-* Download the repo code as a zip file and extract the contents of the folder `FitNesseFitSharpSelenium-*`.
+* Download the repo code as a zip file and extract the contents of the folder `FitNesseFitSharpSelenium-branch`.
 * Go to solution folder: `cd /D %LOCALAPPDATA%\FitNesse\Selenium`
 * Build fixture solution: `dotnet build --configuration release Selenium.sln`
 * Go to fixture folder: `cd SeleniumFixture`